Bolivian police search for ex-drug lord who fled clinic

 A video posted by the Santa Cruz newspaper El Deber purportedly showed Roca Suarez eating in a market in the town of San Ana de Yacuma, about 690 kilometers (430 miles) north of La Paz.
 Authorities have yet to comment on the video.

 Roca Suarez was arrested in his house in Los Angeles in 1990.
-He had been in prison in the U.S. serving a long sentence but was given early release and returned to Bolivia this year.
+He had been in prison in the U.S. since then but was given early release and returned to Bolivia this year.
 Authorities in the Andean, cocaine-producing country jailed him in a drug-related case.